ApiLogicServer/Docs/docs/Tutorial.md

 ## Start the Server and Admin App

-> Stop any running servers that might still be running from the readme.
+> Stop any running servers that might still be running from the readme - &nbsp;&nbsp;(square red button at top in "Show me how", below).

-To execute (see *Show me how*, below, for details): start the server with **Run and Debug >> *2.
-API Logic Project: Instant, Open***, and then start the Browser at localhost:5656 by **clicking the url shown in the console log.**
+Now (see *Show me how*, below, for details):

+1. Start the server with **Run and Debug >> *2.
+API Logic Project: Instant, Open***, and then
-&nbsp;
+2. Start the Browser at localhost:5656 by **clicking the url shown in the console log.**

 <details markdown>